nadershamma/flappy-dragon/README.md

 # Flappy Dragon

-The goal of the project is to build a scrolling 2D game called “Dragon Run” for the popular Android operating system.
+The goal of the project is to build a scrolling 2D game called “Flappy Dragon” for the popular Android operating system.

 <img src="https://raw.githubusercontent.com/nadershamma/flappy-dragon/master/misc/Screenshot_2018-06-05-12-56-09.png"